-In order to sustain the Group's operations, the following measures have been taken:
+To sustain the Group's operations, the following measures have been taken:

-- Provide to employees with technological tools. - Implementation of new protocols for business continuity under the current circumstances. - Monitoring of supplier operations related to the supply of cash. - Reinforcement of IT systems and cybersecurity.
+- Provide employees with technological tools. - Implement new protocols for business continuity under the current circumstances. - Monitor supplier operations related to the supply of cash. - · Reinforce IT systems and cybersecurity.